roipoussiere/cadquery-server/README.md

 # CadQuery Server

-A web server used to render 3d models from CadQuery code loaded dynamically.
+A web server used to render 3d models from CadQuery code loaded dynamically, and eventually build a static website as a showcase for your CadQuery projects.

 Example usage with Kate on the left and Firefox on the right: